bmlanguage/bml/documentation.md

     *   `#use "moduleName";`: Includes exported items from the module in the current scope making the exported components of the module visible in the current scope.
 When using the `#use` directive you can list the specific items that you want to import by using the keyword `only`: `#use "MyModule" only { functions {myFunction}, constants {myConstant} };`, or to exclude some items using `exclude` keyword: `#use "MyModule" exclude { functions {myOtherFunction} };`.
 The `exclude` or `only` keywords can be used only when a list of items is specified.
         *   Generic modules: `#use "genericModuleName<Type>" as alias;`
         *   Example: `#use "GenericVector<uint32>" as intVector;`
+       *  Module aliases:  Modules can be imported using an alias to avoid namespace conflicts, or when the module name is too long `#use "MyLongModuleName" as MyModule`.
+        * Specific versions of the modules can be imported using an `@` syntax.
+Example: `#use "MyModule@1.2.0";`
         *   `with config { ... }`: Configures parameters for the module.
-            *   Example: `#use "MyModule" with config { baudRate = 115200; };`
+            *   Example: `#use "MyModule" with config { baudRate = 115200 };`
             *   The `with config` clause is used to customize the CAMs behavior.
-            * When a module is imported with `config` parameters, the compiler will create a new copy of the imported module, parameterized by the values provided by the `config` section.
+The `config` parameters are merged, and if there are conflicts, the parent CAM configuration overrides the imported CAM configurations.
+When a module is imported with `config` parameters, the compiler will create a new copy of the imported module, parameterized by the values provided by the `config` section.
 If the imported module uses other modules with config parameters, those modules will also be duplicated using the values defined for that specific instance of the parent module.
 If an imported module has the same `config` variable defined in the parent module, the `config` of the parent module will override the `config` of the imported module.
             * Example:
             ```baremetal
                 module MyModule {